PeterJGalvan/QR-Code-Component-Frontend-Mentoir/README.md

 ## Overview

 This is my 1st solution I have done on Frontend Mentor.
 It was a fun experience and a great way to practice coding based on a design mock up.
-This os solution for making a QR code that links users to the website of [Frontend Mentor](https://www.frontendmentor.io)
+This is my solution for making a QR code that links users to the website of [Frontend Mentor](https://www.frontendmentor.io)

 ### Screenshot